 Under the 5AMLD:

 cryptocurrency exchanges are now considered “obliged persons” and therefore required to comply with the AML/CFT requirements.
-This includes filing of suspicious activity reports and carrying out customer due diligence (CDD).
+This includes filing suspicious activity reports and carrying out customer due diligence (CDD).

 A legal definition of cryptocurrency may be regarded as “a digital representation of value that can be digitally transferred, stored or traded”.